Drug Evaluation Committee 2016-32 Addition of required data items for case report forms

 As you mentioned in your question, if the items to be included in the case report can be adequately read from the study protocol, there is no need to submit a sample of the case report at the time of the request for clinical trial (GCP Article 10, Paragraph 1, Guidance 1 (3)).

-As in this case, there may be additional data to be provided by the site for the evaluation of the efficacy or safety of the investigational drug by the sponsor.
+As in this case, there are cases in which additional data provided by the Investigator Site may be required for the evaluation of the efficacy or safety of the investigational drug by the sponsor.
 In such cases, it is necessary to determine not whether there are additional pages in the case report form, but whether the additional data required can be read from the study protocol as items to be included in the case report form.
 If the additional data can be adequately read from the study protocol, review by the Clinical Trial Review Committee is considered unnecessary.